amanydv9131/app-dev-submission/README.md

 # app-dev-submission
-there is basic website with index file. there is python notebook file in which i have implemented a financee candle stick and done trading by taking data from a .csv file.
+There is basic website with index file.

+There is python notebook file in which i have implemented a financee candle stick and done trading by taking data from a .csv file.